 For this tutorial, we’ll assume you already have some products added to your WooCommerce store and have picked a WordPress theme.
 We’ll also for the purposes of this article look at translating your online store from English to Spanish.

+Find and install the Weglot plugin on WordPress.
 Log in to your WordPress.org website and head over to Plugins > Add New.
 Search for the Weglot plugin and install and activate it.

 And that’s it!
 Your WooCommerce store is now 100% translated.
 If you head over to your online store, you’ll notice a language switcher has been added to the bottom right corner on the front end of the screen.
 You can also customize the language switcher button in a variety of ways (through your Weglot tab in your WordPress Dashboard) such as changing the flags and adding it as a drop-down.